 It’s easy to see how understanding the effects of ADHD in children can make parenting much easier.

-One of the most important things to realize about children with ADHD is that these kids respond much better to reward than to punishment.
-So here’s how to adapt the time-out to a child with this diagnosis so that the tool is more effective.
-If your 6-year-old won’t sit quietly in time-out, tell him the time-out is 8 minutes (double the time based on the 30% Rule).
+One of the most important things to realize about children with ADHD is that these kids respond much better to rewards than punishments.
+So using the time-out example: if your 6-year-old doesn’t sit quietly in time-out, tell him the time-out is 8 minutes (double the time based on the 30% Rule).
 But he can reduce it to 4 minutes by sitting quietly.
 Then watch how hard he tries to earn the “reward.”
 By moving away from punishment and giving the child a reward, albeit a simple one, you are speaking the language that an ADHD child understands.

 Note: Current professional treatment guidelines recommend a trial of a comprehensive behavioral program BEFORE medication for children with mild to moderate ADHD symptoms.
 Recent research studies indicate that behavioral interventions not only change behavior, they change how the brain looks and works.